- XM's $5 minimum deposit is 400x lower than Saxo Bank's ~$2,000 Classic tier requirement

 Who Should Choose XM?#

-Choose XM if you want $5 minimum funding, a $30 no-deposit bonus where eligible, MT4/MT5, Islamic accounts where available, DFSA alignment for eligible regional onboarding, and a straightforward CFD-first experience for beginners and small accounts—without $2,000 gates or bank-style fee schedules.
+Choose XM if you want $5 minimum funding, a welcome deposit bonus where eligible, MT4/MT5, Islamic accounts where available, DFSA alignment for eligible regional onboarding, and a straightforward CFD-first experience for beginners and small accounts—without $2,000 gates or bank-style fee schedules.

 Who Should Choose Saxo Bank?#